On gauging finite subgroups: Extension, anomaly and gauging

 When $D=2$ this result was known in the mathematical literature \cite{Naidu,NaiduNikshych} for some time.
 When $D=3$ this was derived essentially in \cite{Kapustin:2013uxa} and also in \cite{Gaiotto:2017yup} (see their Sec.~4.1 and Appendix B and C in particular) and an amazing dynamical application was given in the latter.
 Here we stick to pure formalities and give a derivation, essentially the one given in Appendix B of \cite{Gaiotto:2017yup}.

 Let us first recall how $e$ determines the extension.
 We identify $\Gamma$ with $A\times G$ as a set.
 Then the product of $(0,g)$ and $(0,h)$ is given by $(e(g,h),gh)$.
 This $e(g,h)$ is the two-cocycle defining the extension.
 In terms of the domain wall operators implementing the action of $\Gamma$, this group law can be drawn as the figure on the left of Fig.~\ref{step1}.
-We can represent these domain walls as also as on the right of Fig.~\ref{step1}.
-Namely, we regard the walls to implement the action of $A\times G$, but now the codimension-2 junction locus of two domain walls $g,h\in G$ forming $gh\in G$ serves as a \emph{source} for the domain wall labeled by $e(g,h)\in A$.
+We can represent these domain walls also as on the right of Fig.~\ref{step1}.
+Namely, we regard the walls to implement the action of $A\times G$, but now the codimension-2 junction locus of two domain walls $g,h\in G$ forming $gh\in G$ serves as a \emph{boundary} for the domain wall labeled by $e(g,h)\in A$.

 This can be also phrased as follows.
 When $e=0$, the background field $\mark a$ for the symmetry $A$ is an element in $ H^1(X,A)$.
 When $e\neq 0$, $\mark a$ is not quite a cocycle, since the domain walls can now have boundaries.
 Instead, $\mark a$ is a cochain in $C^1(X,A)$ such that where $\mark g$ is the background $G$ bundle on $X$, and $e$ is now thought of as a degree-2 characteristic class valued in $A$.
 Note that the latter is an analogue of the standard Green-Schwarz coupling: $dH=\tr F\wedge F$.
 In the absence of the Green-Schwarz effect, $H$ is a closed 3-form.
 However, in the presence of the Green-Schwarz coupling, $H$ is not quite closed, but its failure is given by a characteristic class constructed from another field.

 Now consider a Wilson line operator labeled by $\chi\in \hat A$.
-When we move a line labeled by $\chi$ across a codimension-2 locus where the domain wall $e(g,h)\in A$ starts, we get an extra phase $\chi(e(g,h))$, see Fig.~\ref{step2}.

-When we gauge $A$, the domain walls implementing the symmetry $A$ is invisible.
+When we move a line labeled by $\chi$ across a codimension-2 locus where the domain wall $a\in A$ starts, we get an extra phase $\chi(a)$, see Fig.~\ref{step2}.
+Recalling that the junction of two walls labeled by $g$ and $h$ forming a wall labeled by $gh$ is a boundary from which the domain wall $e(g,h)\in A$ emanates, we find that moving a wall labeled by $\chi$ across the junction point produces a phase $\chi(e(g,h))$, see Fig.~\ref{step2.5}.
+Gauging $A$ means to sum over all possible domain walls implementing the symmetry $A$, and therefore $A$-walls are not considered backgrounds.
 We end up having the situation as shown in Fig.~\ref{step3}.
-Namely, we know have a mixed anomaly between the $(D-2)$-form symmetry $\hat A$ and the 0-form symmetry $G$, whose anomaly is given by \eqref{formula}.
+Namely, we now have a mixed anomaly between the $(D-2)$-form symmetry $\hat A$ and the 0-form symmetry $G$, whose anomaly is given by \eqref{formula}.